Education, Health and Care Plans (EHC Plans)

 Mediation is a way to try to settle a dispute and involves meeting with different parties to try to reach an agreement.

-EOTIS (Education Other than in School/College)
+EOTIS (Education Otherwise than in School/College) Section 61 CAFA

 If the local authority (LA) deems school or college to be inappropriate for your child or young person, the LA can arrange for your child’s special educational provision to be delivered somewhere other than in a school, college or early years setting.
-The LA would then be responsible for continuing to secure and fund that provision.

 Changing a school placement with an EHC plan